 - 1. Lands designated Commercial are shown as "C" on Schedule 'B'. - 2.
+Lands within the Commercial designation shall have a minimum permitted parcel size of at least 1 ha. - 3.
+Residential development in the Commercial designation shall be permitted at a maximum density of 1 principal dwelling unit per ha. - 4.
+Zoning regulations shall provide for a mix of neighbourhood commercial uses and some accessory residential uses.

-Zoning regulations shall provide for a mix of neighbourhood commercial uses and some accessory residential uses. - 3.
-New commercial development shall only be located in Ranchero where adequate services and access are available, or in non-commercial areas through the use of Temporary Use Permits (Section 1.6.4). - 4.
+- 5. New commercial development shall only be located in Ranchero where adequate services and access are available, or in non-commercial areas through the use of Temporary Use Permits (Section 1.6.4). - 6.
 All new redesignation and rezoning applications for commercial uses which would require additional sewer or water capacity and which are located in proximity to a community sewer system and a community water system must connect to that system.